whoami-pantheon/whoami-pantheon/README.md

 Bearer of Subtle Chaos
 ----------------------

-I focus on adversary simulation, human attack surfaces, and the failure modes that emerge after systems "work".
+I focus on adversary simulation, human attack surfaces, and the failure modes that emerge when systems "work".

 I write code the way people follow maps; noticing the gaps, tracing the edges, seeing what folds back on itself.